Saudi Arabian trans woman feared dead after family ‘forced her to detransition’

 Ms Daws said that she believed Ms Knight was on an international scholarship that ran out before she could graduate, causing her visa to expire.
 Because of her identity, she was “extremely terrified” of being deported back to Saudi Arabia and was hoping to claim asylum in the US.

 In summer 2022, shortly after moving to Georgia, Ms Knight began hormone replacement therapy (HRT) to feminise her body, which Ms Daws said “absolutely” improved her mental health.
-She had become highly active in LGBT+ and left-wing circles on American social media, gaining many friends and around 18,300 Twitter followers.
+She had become highly active in LGBT+ and left-wing circles on American social media, gaining many friends and around 13,000 Twitter followers at the time of her disappearance.

 But around August, Ms Knight was allegedly contacted by two Americans who offered to resolve her disagreements with her parents, whom she described in her post as “strict conservative Muslims”.

-Note: This article was updated at 2:37pm Pacific Time on Tuesday 14 March 2023 to include new information.